-Critical Habitat within the Highlands Preservation Area appears in the ERI mappings duplicated herein at Exhibit L, "Critical Wildlife Habitat," Exhibit M, "Significant Natural Areas," and Exhibit N, "Vernal Pools."
+Critical Habitat within the Highlands Area appears in the ERI mappings duplicated herein at Exhibit M, "Critical Wildlife Habitat," and Exhibit O, "Vernal Pools."
 This Plan recognizes and incorporates the descriptions, definitions, delineations and values regarding Critical Habitat as discussed in the ERI.

 Biodiversity is the variety of plant species, animal species, and all other organisms found in a particular environment and is a critical indicator of ecological integrity.
 Habitat protection is critical to maintaining biodiversity including the many rare, threatened and endangered plant and animal species of the Highlands Region.
-There are three categories of Critical Habitat in the Highlands Region: 1) Critical Wildlife Habitat (habitat for rare, threatened or endangered animal species); 2) Significant Natural Areas (regionally significant ecological communities, including habitat for documented threatened and endangered plant species); and 3) vernal pools (confined, ephemeral wet depressions that support distinctive, and often endangered, species that are specially adapted to periodic extremes in water pool levels).
-Critical Wildlife Habitat and Significant Natural Areas are designated based on the presence of, and associated habitat required for, the survival and propagation of species of concern.
-Vernal pools shown in Exhibit N are those certified by the NJDEP.
+There are three categories of Critical Habitat in the Highlands Region: 1) Critical Wildlife Habitat (habitat for rare, threatened or endangered animal species); 2) Significant Natural Areas (regionally significant ecological communities, including habitat for documented threatened and endangered plant species note: not applicable to the Borough); and 3) vernal pools (confined, ephemeral wet depressions that support distinctive, and often endangered, species that are specially adapted to periodic extremes in water pool levels - note: only vernal pool buffers applicable to the Borough).
+Critical Wildlife Habitat required for, the survival and propagation of species of concern.
+Vernal pools are those certified by the NJDEP.
 To protect the habitat requirements of vernal pool-breeding wildlife, the Highlands Council has determined that a terrestrial habitat buffer of 1,000 feet around vernal pools is required.

-The below-listed goals and objectives will guide the regulation and management of Township Highlands Preservation Area Critical Habitat.
+The below-listed goals and objectives will guide the regulation and management of Borough Highlands Area Critical Habitat.